SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie said, "Now we bake," before she got out all new bake wear for them to use: cake pan, mixing bowls, whisks, measuring cups, measuring spoons, frying pan, plate, butter knives, and a spatula.

-"That's a lot of stuff," Rainbow said.
+"That's a lot of stuff."

 "This is for two cooking jobs, remember," Pinkie explained as she separated the bake wear into two places: one for herself, and one for Rainbow.